alexqfredrickson/notes/aws/aws.md

 ### Kinesis Video Streams

-AWS Kinesis Video Streams is a live-video-streaming-related service, allowing end-users to:
+Kinesis Video Streams is a live-video-streaming-related service, allowing end-users to:

   * Stream live video from physical devices to AWS
   * Perform real-time video processing